underscoreio/essential-scala/src/pages/implicits/foundations.md

 ### Equality

 Scala provides two equality predicates: by value (`==`) and by reference (`eq`).
 Nonetheless, we sometimes need additional predicates.
-For instac, we could appear people by just email address if we were validating new user accounts in some web application.
+For instance, we could compare people by just email address if we were validating new user accounts in some web application.

 Implement a trait `Equal` of some type `A`, with a method `equals` that compares two values of type `A` and returns a `Boolean`.